 The end of a relationship or divorce

-The end of a relationship is often not just about the end of an intimate partnership but it may often involve the splitting up of property and assets, supporting children and young people through this especially stressful and confusing time and also changes in friendships.
+The end of a relationship is often not just about the demise of an intimate partnership, but it may often involve the splitting up of property and assets, supporting children and young people through this incredibly stressful and confusing time and perhaps changes in friendships.

-Everyone experiences grief and loss differently and below are some of the feelings and thoughts, which people may feel during and at the end of a relationship or when a divorce occurs:
+Everyone experiences grief and loss differently.
+Below are some of the thoughts and feelings that can affect people throughout and at the end of a relationship:

-- Often people feel stressed, angry, betrayed, shocked, overwhelmed, liken it to walking into the unknown and often feeling confused as there are no sign posts to follow.
-For some people the end of a relationship may feel like a relief, if the person has remained unhappy in the relationship for many years.
-Regardless of the response to the relationship end, many people feel like they are thrown into unchartered waters, with many disruptions to past rhythms of the previous life together
+- Often people feel stressed, angry, betrayed, shocked, overwhelmed, liken it to walking into the unknown and often feeling confused as there are no signposts to follow.
+For some people, the end of a relationship may feel like a relief, especially if they have been unhappy for many years.
+Regardless of their reaction to the end of the relationship, many people feel like they are thrown into unchartered waters.
+They are forced to navigate many disruptions to the rhythms of their previous life

 - It is important to recognise that it is very normal and natural to experience extreme swinging emotions at the end of a relationship and for some time after

 - Don’t feel like you have to go through this alone.
-Share your experiences with friends you trust and who are supportive or reach out to discuss your experiences with a Griefline Helpline volunteer or the Griefline online forums community
+Share your experiences with supportive friends you trust, or reach out to discuss your experiences with a Griefline Helpline volunteer or the Griefline online forums community

 - Grieving is a normal part of the recovery process

-- Don’t deny or push down any of your feelings, they may feel confusing and contradictory at times.
-This is very natural and normal.
-Just give yourself permission to experience them and they will dissipate with time
+- Don’t deny or push down any of your feelings, even though they may feel confusing and contradictory.
+They are very natural and normal.
+Just give yourself permission to experience them, and they will dissipate with time

 - Some people find it useful to keep a journal to work through their emotions